grafana/grafana-operator/docs/blog/v5-intro.md

 ## New Features

-This is probably the part of the blog that you are most exited about, it goes through a number of the new features that we support.
+This is probably the part of the blog that you are most excited about, it goes through a number of the new features that we support.

 ### Multi grafana instances support